This chapter contains mentions of firearms and depictions of electric shocks.

-“The sooner the war ends, the sooner you will understand.”
+He smiled.
+“Just as we don't understand your abilities.”
 Then he had found some papers to busy himself with, and Vesper was left watching the rapid back-forth of his pen, wondering how she should excuse herself.

 She cleared her throat.
 “Thank you, Sir,” she said.
 The ache clawed at her skull.
 “I will leave.”